virtualstores/tt2/guide_android/mapsdk/marker_controller.md

             text = data.label
         )

+        // the BaseTextBoxMapMark class that are available in the SDK can display longer text labels val textBoxMark = BaseTextBoxMapMark(
+            id = data.shelfId,
+            position = itemPosition.point,
+            floorLevelId = itemPosition.floorLevelId,
+            data = data,
+            // or mark with text:
+            text = data.label
+        )

         mapController.marker.addMark(mark)
     }

-    override fun onMarkClick(mark: MapMark<out Any>) {
+    // Handles the click events if a user clicks on rendered mark on the map override fun onMarkClick(mark: MapMark<out Any>) {
         (mark.data as?
 YourData)?.let {

         }
     }

-    override fun onClusterClicked(marks: List<MapMark<out Any>>) {
+    // Handles the click events if a user clicks on rendered cluster of marks on the map override fun onClusterClicked(marks: List<MapMark<out Any>>) {

     }

+    // MapMarks with the MapMark.triggerRadius set will notify if the user
-    override fun onMarkTriggerEnter(mark: MapMark<out Any>) {
+    // location enters or exits the set radius. override fun onMarkTriggerEnter(mark: MapMark<out Any>) {

     }